Brown up this kitchen staple to make quick ground beef recipes your family is sure to love.

 Let your lasagna go Mexican by layering ground beef and sausage with corn tortillas, tomatoes, green chiles, enchilada sauce,

 and cheese.
 It's a convenient weeknight dinner that the kids will love as much as the grownups.

 This potato-topped shepherd’s pie gets extra flavor from the cheese and carrots that are added to the mashed potato crust.

 And you can take a shortcut with the crust because the recipe calls for frozen mashed potatoes.

-The combination of beef and tomato sauce only gets better atop a hearty cornmeal crust makes the ultimate comfort food.
+The combination of beef and tomato sauce on a hearty cornmeal crust makes the ultimate comfort food.

 Beef-filled tortillas served over Spanish rice and smothered with a creamy sauce make a filling and delicious weeknight supper.